Frequently Asked Questions

 Do any buildings on the island of Ireland use geothermal energy?

 There are a few larger scale shallow geothermal projects currently operating.
-These include the School of Biological Sciences at Queen’s University Belfast (QUB), the conference centre at QUB’s Riddel Hall, IKEA Dublin, Vistakon Ireland in Limerick, Athlone City Centre Retail Complex, Westmeath, Giant's Causeway Visitor Centre, and various health and social care trusts.
+These include the School of Biological Sciences at Queen’s University Belfast (QUB), the conference centre at QUB’s Riddel Hall, IKEA Dublin, Vistakon Ireland in Limerick, Athlone City Centre Retail Complex, Westmeath, Giant's Causeway Visitor Centre, Rubrics Building at Trinity College Dublin and various health and social care trusts.
+We have a video that features many of these.

 Can geothermal energy be used to generate electricity?